Washington DC Internship Program

 Below you will find information and links to additional information about the application process, the courses, internship opportunities, financial aid, and housing information.

-Program costs can vary based upon personal preferences.
 The primary costs include tuition, room and board, and transportation to and from DC.
-Housing for Spring semester is approximately $4000, while housing for Summer is approximately $3000.
-Tuition for Spring is the exact same as if you were taking the classes on the CSU Fullerton campus.
+Housing for Spring semester is approximately $4,000, while housing for Summer is approximately $3,000.
+Tuition for Spring is exactly the same as if you were taking the classes on the CSU Fullerton campus.
 Living expenses vary according to your lifestyle; recent past DC Scholars have reported between $1,500 (summer) and $2,000 (spring).
-In summer, all students must register and pay tuition and fees through the CSUF Summer Session or Open University (for non CSUF participants).
-Airfare runs approximately $450-$550 for a round trip ticket.
-For more details, see the student budget sheet for this program.
+In summer, all students must register and pay tuition and fees through Cal State Fullerton Summer Session or Open University (for other CSU student participants).
+Round-trip airfare is approximately $450-$550.
+For more details, see the student budget sheet for each program.

 Similar programs often charge thousands of dollars more.
-Student should contact email@example.com for exact information about costs and about available scholarships and financial support.
-Financial aid is available on a competitive basis to CSU Fullerton students through our program.
-Although financial assistance is available, interested students are encouraged to prepare and save for such a program and treat it as an investment in their futures.
+Student should contact firstname.lastname@example.org for exact information about costs, available scholarships, and financial support.
+Although financial assistance is available, interested students are encouraged to prepare and save for such a program and treat it as an investment in their future.

 Program and Scholarship Application

-The Cal State DC program is open to all CSUF students in good standing.
-Non-CSUF students may participate only in the Summer program.
+The Cal State DC Scholars program is open to all CSUF students in good standing.
+Other CSU students may participate only in the Summer program.
 Typically, students must have attained Junior standing (60 earned units) prior to enrolling for Cal State DC classes.
-Normally a 3.0 GPA is required for admission to the program.
+Normally, a 3.0 GPA is required for admission to the program.
 However, students with lower GPAs are encouraged to apply if they also have strong references and relevant experiences and activities.

-Applications for Spring and Summer 2019 are accepted on a rolling basis, but students are encouraged to apply as early as possible.
-Please consult with the program staff concerning available space in the program for late applicants.
+Applications for 2020 are accepted on a rolling basis; however, students are encouraged to apply to the program as early as possible.